How Gemini CLI Builds Context and Learns About Your Codebase

 The Initial Context Snapshot

-When you start Gemini CLI, it gathers a high-level "snapshot" of the local working directory to provide the starting context.
+When Gemini CLI starts, it gathers a high-level "snapshot" of the local working directory to provide the starting context.
 This initial context includes:

 • Basic Environment: The current operating system, the current working directory, and today's date.

 • Directory Structure: It generates a file and folder tree.
 This gives the model an immediate sense of the project's layout, key files, and overall structure.
-This does not include the file contents, though.
+This doesn't include the file contents, though.

-This entire snapshot is sent to the model as the very first message in the chat, but as a user of the Gemini CLI, you won't see it.
+The CLI sends this entire snapshot to the model as the very first message in the chat, but as a user of the Gemini CLI, you won't see it.
 If you want to explore the entire unfiltered conversation history, use the /chat save command and find the JSON file it stores in .gemini/tmp/[SESSION_HASH]/checkpoint.json

 On-Demand Learning with Tools